Pacific rim leaders to debate future of trade post-Trump

 The outgoing U.S. president had seen the TPP as a focal point of his "pivot to Asia" strategy, and a chance to set trade rules in the region before China could.

-Despite Trump's antipathy towards the TPP, Bollard said it was premature to write it off, but he expected it to be shelved "for a year or so."
+Despite Trump's antipathy toward the TPP, Bollard said it was premature to write it off, but he expected it to be shelved "for a year or so."

 "I don't think we'll hear a lot on TPP for a while.
 We've got to wait for the US administration to get it through Congress, be clearer about its policies, which we're not clear on," Bollard said.